department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 #### The benefits depend on the benefit program you use:

-- If you use the Montgomery GI Bill (MGIB) or the [Reserve Educational Assistance Program (REAP)](/education/other-educational-assistance-programs/reap/), VA pays you back for 60% of the approved fees.
+- If you use the MGIB or REAP, VA will pay you back for 60% of the approved fees.
 [Learn more about the payments](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
-- If you use the Post-9/11 GI Bill, your payment depends on what flight course you take and what type of school you're attending.
+- If you use the Post-9/11 GI Bill, your payment depends on what flight course you take and what type of school you attend.
-    - If your school is a standalone Part 141 pilot school, VA pays the school the full cost of training up to a yearly limit*.
+    - If your school is a standalone Part 141 pilot school, VA pays the school for the full cost of training up to a yearly limit*.
 See the [annual maximum amount](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
     - If your school is a public college or university, VA reimburses the school the full cost of tuition and fees*.
+There is no yearly limit.
     - If your school is a private college or university, VA reimburses the school the full cost of tuition and fees.
 There is a yearly limit*.

 *Your level of eligibility and remaining entitlement will limit the payment amount.